Indonesia

 Andaman exploration blocks

-We are the operator of the Andaman I and South Andaman Gross Split PSCs with 80 percent interest and have a 30 percent interest in the adjacent Andaman II PSC.
+We are the operator of the Andaman I and South Andaman Gross Split PSCs with 80 percent interest and have a 30 percent interest in the adjacent Andaman II PSC and 40 percent interest in the Central Andaman block.

 Mubadala Energy is the largest net acreage holder in the area, securing the core of the North Sumatra basin for the future exploration growth with the potential to unlock a new material gas play.